wwwazz333/args_handle/README.md

 ## Usage

-`handle_args` is a function that will hanlde your args passed to the program in order.
+`handle_args` is a function that will handle your args passed to the program in order.

 Used like this `handle(argc, argv, function_that_handle_an_arg);`